kislayaaakash/weather-app/README.md

 **Dependency Inversion Principle:**
 - The constructor of `CityWeatherService` takes `ExternalAPIManager` and `FileManager` as dependencies, which are provided at runtime, decoupling the core logic from specific implementations.

+#### Adherence to the DRY Principle

+**Reusable External API Calls:**
+The `fetchData` method in `ExternalAPIManager` follows the DRY principle by providing a generic mechanism to perform GET calls against any API endpoint.
+Instead of writing duplicate logic for each API interaction, this single method handles the URL building, query parameter handling, response mapping, and error handling.
+As a result, the same reusable code can be applied across multiple services or API integrations, reducing redundancy and improving maintainability.

 #### 12 Factor App Guidelines in Practice

 **Config Through Environment Variables:**